Hospitalité Notre Dame de Lourdes: Stage service

-American hospitalite groups come over in ever increasing numbers with the North American Volunteers, or with the order of the Knights of Malta.
+American hospitalite groups come over in ever increasing numbers with the North American Volunteers, or with the Sovereign Military Order of Malta.

 Anyone who wishes to become a stagiaire as a step towards becoming a hospitalier needs only get a letter of introduction from his or her parish priest, or any hospitalier, and send it to HNDL Lourdes complete with a completed Request for Stage form (in French, demande de stage).